 The important thing is to be transparent in how we deal with problems of omitted confounding variables.
 What are the assumptions they are making to interpret an effect as causal or not?
 If you are using mixed models, do you meet the random effects assumption?
 Have you evaluated your residuals to determine if you need to implement robust standard errors?
 Why did you include some covariates and not others?
 Do you have a path diagram - even a brief verbal one - of your system that might help a reader understand your thought process?
 Putting these types of results in even a brief sentence - if not a figure or full breakdown in a manuscript supplement - will go far in terms of making your analyses more useful and, to be frank, more robust to a cranky reviewer.

-We also emphasize that this paper is a starting point.
+Finally, we emphasize that this paper provides a starting point.
 There are many other methods for producing causal inference in the face of omitted variable bias.
 We recommend several recent reviews of instrumental variables approaches (Angrist et al. 1996, Kendall 2015, Grace 2021), quasi-experimental approaches (Butsic et al. 2017), and are hopeful to see more on the emerging use of the front-door criterion (Bellemare et al. 2020).
 We urge ecologists, long grounded in experiments being the gold standard for causality, to open up to writings in Econometrics, Sociology, AI, and other disciplines that cannot always do clean experiments (if they can conduct experiments at all).
 Embracing this transdisciplinary approach will enable us to increase our breadth of knowledge in the tremendous advances in causal inference.
-As an incomplete (and one day out of date) set of starting points for the curious, we recommend Cunningham’s Causal Inference: The Mixtape (2021), McElreath’s chapters on causal diagrams in Statistical Rethinking (2020), Angrist and Pishke’s Mostly Harmless Econometrics (Angrist and Pischke 2008), Sloman’s Causal Models (2005), and Pearl et al.’s Causal Inference in Statistics: A Primer (Pearl et al. 2016).
+As an incomplete (and one day out of date) set of starting points for the curious, we recommend Cunningham’s Causal Inference: The Mixtape (2021), McElreath’s chapters on causal diagrams in Statistical Rethinking (2020), Angrist and Pishke’s Mostly Harmless Econometrics (Angrist and Pischke 2008), Sloman’s Causal Models (2005), and Pearl’s Causal Inference in Statistics: A Primer (Pearl et al. 2016).
 We also suggest Ecologists interrogate the assumptions and interpretations of their experiments (Kimmel et al. 2021).
 Given how an experiment was designed and run, are its results causally valid with respect to the purported mechanism?
 It is high time to critically interrogate how to get the cleanest causal inferences needed to grapple with our rapidly changing world to learn how to mitigate, acclimate, and adapt at scale.

 Conclusions